HrushikeshSurkar/JavaScript_Tutorial/README.md

 This loop will print numbers from 1 to 5.

-# Do-While Loop
+## Do-While Loop

-The do-while loop in JavaScript is similar to the while loop, but it guarantees that the code block is executed at least once before the condition is tested.
+> The do-while loop in JavaScript is similar to the while loop, but it guarantees that the code block is executed at least once before the condition is tested.
 Here's how it works:

+#### Example

 ```
 initialization